munin-monitoring/munin/doc/documentation/index.rst

 Plugin Docs
   are included in the plugins code files.
-We use POD [#]_. style format there and deliver a command line utility ``munindoc`` to display the info pages about the plugins.
+We use POD [#]_. style format there and deliver a command line utility ``munin-doc`` to display the info pages about the plugins.
-  Call ``munindoc buddyinfo`` to get the documentation for plugin ``buddyinfo``.
+  Call ``munin-doc buddyinfo`` to get the documentation for plugin ``buddyinfo``.

   We use this POD sections also in the `Munin Gallery <http://gallery.munin-monitoring.org>`_.
   See our `Wiki page <http://munin-monitoring.org/wiki/PluginGallery>`_ for instructions how to contribute also example images for the gallery.

-  Have a look at the `munindoc instruction page in our Trac wiki <http://munin-monitoring.org/wiki/munindoc>`_ and edit or add the pod section in the plugins code file accordingly.
+  Have a look at the `munin-doc instruction page in our Trac wiki <http://munin-monitoring.org/wiki/munindoc>`_ and edit or add the pod section in the plugins code file accordingly.
 See the `perlpod Manual <http://perldoc.perl.org/perlpod.html>`_ for help on the syntax.
 Finally send a patch or a pull request on github to help us improve the plugins documentation.

 Unix Manual Pages
   are also part of the distributed munin packages.
-Most Munin commands (such as munin-run, and munindoc itself) are only documented through the usual Unix man command.
+Most Munin commands (such as munin-run, and munin-doc itself) are only documented through the usual Unix man command.

 Munin Guide
   The pages you are just viewing ;) We use RST [#]_. format here.
 If you have a